nsang0u/amarteurs/_posts/2018-10-25-UserExperienceResearchOverview.md

 # Written Scenarios - “1x2”

-## Task: Users can to share an emotional reaction to an artwork.
+## Task: Users can share an emotional reaction to an artwork.

 The user walks through the museum, wandering from artwork to artwork.
 Having a particular emotional reaction to an artwork, the user opens their phone to the web-app they previously navigated to through the QR codes placed at numerous locations around the museum.
 The web-app, sensing the artwork that the user is closest in proximity to, prompts the user to select the face/emoji/avatar closest to their emotional reaction to the piece.
 Upon doing so, the user has the option to elaborate on their reaction with text, prompted by a visualization.